OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### Setting up the Android SDK

 Local Android SDK installations are managed through Android Studio.
-Select "Configure->SDK Manager" from the initial Android Studio window, or create an empty project in Android Studio and select "Tools->Android->SDK Manager" to open the SDK Manager GUI.
+Create an empty project in Android Studio and select "Tools->Android->SDK Manager" to open the SDK Manager GUI.
 The "SDK Platforms" tab lets you install SDKs for multiple API levels.
 Recent API levels are:

 - API 21: Android 5.0
 - API 22: Android 5.1